 Q. For the Postdoctoral Fellowship program, what is the expectation of time commitment (or effort)?

 A. We expect that Postdoctoral Fellows are working full-time toward their research project.
 We understand that Fellows will need to spend time in other areas such as classes, teaching and patient care.
-Therefore, we require a Basic Science Postdoctoral Fellow to commit 90 percent of his or her effort to the Parkinson's Foundation-funded project, and a Clinical Postdoctoral Fellow is required to commit 80 percent of his or her effort to the Parkinson's Foundation-funded project.
+Therefore, we require a Basic Science Postdoctoral Fellow to commit 90 percent of his or her effort to the Parkinson's Foundation-funded project.
+Likewise, a Clinical Postdoctoral Fellow is required to commit 80 percent of his or her effort to the Parkinson's Foundation-funded project, and 20% of his or her effort to seeing patients.

 Q. Do you have a list available of previously supported projects?